 “Excuse me–” began Taros Lin, but Alyx cut him off.

 “You.
 Shut up.
 Get out,” she ordered sharply.
 “You’re not buying this ship.”

 The man pursed his lips, but made to do as he was told anyway.
 That is, until Finn, his expression suddenly shifting from apology and guilt to pure anger, countered, “No. Stay here.
 It’s not your call, Alyx.”

 “Not my call?!”

 Finn’s glare hardened.
-“It it is my ship, you know I could sell it if I want to.”
+“It’s my ship, you know I could sell it if I want to.”

 “So you’re okay putting eighty people out of work?
 Out of a home?!”

 “Alyx, all you’ve been telling me is how the ship is falling apart, how we’re behind on payment and schedules.
 I wanted to see what the ship would go for and split it with everyone.
 I was just keeping the option open!”

 Keep the option open?
 Alyx could hardly believe her ears.
 She didn’t even have a response, finding herself only able to stare at Finn in complete disbelief.
 If he cared so much about Corra, she had to wonder what Corra would think, hearing this?
 How would she feel knowing that the ship she had worked so hard to build was so easily written off by the man she’d left in charge of it?

 Not that it mattered what Corra thought.
 Corra wasn’t here.
 Alyx was here.
 And Alyx was angry.